-- To conceptualize a novel idea / technique into a product or paper - To think in terms of multi-disciplinary environment - To understand the management techniques of implementing a project - To take on the challenges of teamwork, prepare a presentation in a professional manner, and document all aspects of design work - To bridge the gap between industry and academia and they can pursue their dream in either directions.
+COs Course outcomes CO1 Conceptualize a novel idea / technique into a product or journal publications.
+CO2 Think in terms of multi-disciplinary environment and understand the management techniques of implementing a project.
+CO3 Take on the challenges of teamwork, prepare a presentation in a professional Cour manner, and document all aspects of design work. se CO4 Bridge the gap between industry and academia and they can pursue their dream conte in either directions. nt CO5 Thinking in terms of multi-disciplinary environment